Encouraging students to pursue careers in the life science, technology and high tech engineering sectors

 A model aimed at disadvantaged students

-Where possible our programmes are based on localised areas with high indices of need.
-Depending on local support and interest the initial programmes will be rolled out in areas including:
+Where possible our programmes are based in local areas with high indices of need.
+Depending on local support and interest the initial programmes will be rolled out in areas of the UK including:

 • Blackburn with Darwen